ystia/yorc/doc/bootstrap.rst

   * optional Alien4Cloud configuration values
   * Yorc configuration values, all optional, except from:
       * the path to a ssh private key that will be used by the local orchestrator to connect to the bootstrapped setup
-    * the Certificate authority private key passphrase to use in the default secure mode (a Certificate Authority private key and PEM-encoded Certificate Authority will be generated if not provided, you should then import this Certitifcate Authority in your Web browser as a trusted Certificate Authority)
+      * the Certificate authority private key passphrase to use in the default secure mode (while the other properties, Certificate Authority private key and PEM-encoded Certificate Authority, are optional.
+If not provided, they will be generated, and the generated Certificate Authority at `work/bootstrapResources/ca.pem` can then be imported in your Web browser as a trusted Certificate Authority)
   * Infrastructure configuration with required configuration values depending on the infrastucture, as described at :ref:`Infrastructures Configuration <infrastructures_configuration>`
   * Configuration of compute Nodes to create on demand,